Global magnetohydrodynamic simulations of the inner regions of protoplanetary discs. I. Zero-net flux regime: Results I. Magnetic Fields in the active zone and disc accretion

-In the MRI active, ideal MHD region of the disc ($R<1$ au) there is the rapid and sustained development of a vertical layered accretion structure, which we believe has not been seen before in the ZNF configuration.
+In the MRI-active, ideal-MHD region of the disc a vertically layered accretion structure develops, and is sustained, in all the simulations, including the pure active model \texttt{ZNF-AZ}.
+To our knowledge, this feature has not previously been reported in the ZNF configuration.
 The majority of the accretion is localised just below the disc surface layers at $z\approx \pm3H$, in a near symmetric manner across the disc midplane.
 To quantify the connection between accretion and magnetic stresses, we perform an extensive temporal average over the interval $t_{\mathrm{in}}\in[200,700]$ in this section. \\